 At the beginning of the event, students find themselves in a simulated party scene, where they are exposed to a variety of risky behaviors and experience peer pressure to become involved in these activities.
-The party is "broke up" by volunteer law enforcement.
-The students are then divided into small groups and will participate in stations that simulate some of the consequences that can result from participation in these types of risk taking activities.
-The consequence stations will be presented by professionals and will include: a car crash scene and roll-over car demonstration, an Emergency Room/ Emergency vehicle seen, a court room, a mock jail cell and a mock mortuary.
-Each group will be guided through the stations by a student mentor.
-A safe area will be available to any student who may feel overwhelmed by the simulated events.
-All students will be debriefed by professional counselors at the completion of the event.
+The party is "broken up" by volunteer law enforcement.
+The students are then divided into small groups and participate in stations that simulate some of the consequences that can result from participation in these types of risk-taking activities.
+The consequence stations are presented by professionals and include: a car crash scene, an Emergency Room/ Emergency vehicle scene with EMS and a lifeflight helicopter, a court room, a mock jail cell and a mock mortuary.
+Each group is guided through the stations by a student mentor.
+Safe areas are readily available to any student who may feel overwhelmed by the simulated events.
+All students are debriefed by professional counselors at the completion of the event.

-Fremont County Life R U Ready will also include wellness activities that will be held in the other building at the fairgrounds.
+Fremont County Life R U Ready also includes wellness activities that held in the other building at the fairgrounds.
 These activities will include information on suicide prevention, bullying/cyber bullying, a disabilities station and a station with emergency vehicles.
 Additionally, a Jaws of Life demonstration will take place.
-Students will attend consequence stations as well as wellness activities during the course of the event.
+Students will attend consequence stations and also participate in wellness activities during the course of the event.

 Why target 6th graders?